daattali/beautiful-jekyll/README.md

 ### Less commonly used parameters

-These are parameters that you may not use often, but can come in handy for some people.
+These are parameters that you may not use often, but can come in handy sometimes.

 Parameter   | Description
 ----------- | -----------